xpring-eng/xrp-api/README.md

 Considerations:

 - SSL/TLS must be used for all requests.
 An SSL/TLS termination proxy is recommended.
 - Restrictions should be made on signing, such as on the types of transactions, amount/velocity, and whitelisting of destinations.
 This feature is coming in the future.
 - If an error occurs, the server will exit to protect security & data integrity.
-We recommend using [nodemon](https://www.npmjs.com/package/nodemon) or [forever](https://www.npmjs.com/package/forever) to restart the server if any errors occur in production.
+We recommend using [PM2](https://www.npmjs.com/package/pm2), [nodemon](https://www.npmjs.com/package/nodemon), or [forever](https://www.npmjs.com/package/forever) to restart the server if it crashes in production.

 ### Tutorial